MoseleyBioinformaticsLab/SIRM.moietyModeling2/doc/tutorial.rst

 The Dataset class in the 'moiety_modeling' package organizes a single mass spectroscopy isotopologue profile dataset into a dictionary-based data structure.

-Here is the example of dataset construction.
+Here is an example of dataset construction.

 .. code:: Python